Skip to main content

 Leveraging Soil Virus for Insight into Maintaining Microorganisms

-Using the JGI's IMG/M data portal, researchers have identified a virus protein tied to carbon cycling.
+Using data generated from the JGI’s IMG/M Data Portal, researchers have ID’d a protein within soil virus that could contribute to carbon cycling.

 Onsite PhD Student Visit Amps Up Collaborative Spirit